Michael E. Levine: Controversy

-Levine's deanship generated some controversy that was covered fairly extensively by the media.
+Levine's Yale SOM deanship generated some controversy that was covered fairly extensively by the media.
 When Levine became dean, Yale's SOM was unable to attract a dean with a national reputation.
-President Schmidt was under pressure from the Yale Corporation to change it or close it.
+President Benno Schmidt was under pressure from the Yale Corporation to change it or close it.
 He recruited Levine, a regularly appointed holder of a professorial chair who was already a member of the SOM faculty, as dean.
 Together they made changes that infuriated some faculty, although they were supported by others.
-The aggrieved faculty and some student and alumni supporters protested the changes publicly.
+The aggrieved faculty and some student and alumni supporters publicly resisted the changes.